Azathothas/Stars/README.md

 - [howeyc/crocgui](https://github.com/howeyc/crocgui) – GUI for croc
 - [hueristiq/xsubfind3r](https://github.com/hueristiq/xsubfind3r) – A command-line utility designed to discover subdomains for a given domain in a simple, efficient way.
 It works by gathering information from a variety of passive sources, meaning it doesn't interact directly with the target but instead gathers data that is already publicly available.
 - [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) – A command-line utility designed to discover URLs for a given domain in a simple, efficient way.
 It works by gathering information from a variety of passive sources, meaning it doesn't interact directly with the target but instead gathers data that is already publicly available.
-- [hueristiq/xurls](https://github.com/hueristiq/xurls) – A command-line utility designed to extract specific parts of URLs.
+- [hueristiq/xurls](https://github.com/hueristiq/xurls) – A command-line utility for working with URLs.
 - [iangcarroll/cookiemonster](https://github.com/iangcarroll/cookiemonster) – 🍪 CookieMonster helps you detect and abuse vulnerable implementations of stateless sessions.
 - [iawia002/lux](https://github.com/iawia002/lux) – 👾 Fast and simple video download library and CLI tool written in Go
 - [ibnaleem/gosearch](https://github.com/ibnaleem/gosearch) – 🔍 Search anyone's digital footprint across 300+ websites